chanzlee/TapRoom-React/README.md

 1. Unforeseen issues / Quesrtions

+- Should Keg be component or just a object from the database?

 2. Difference between Angular and React

 - Routing is descriptive at the entry point, just router-outlet vs. Switching through routes with redirecting options.

+- Area handled by one component in Angular can be account for several components in React.

 ## Support and contact details